By Kevin Chisholm

 Posted 08/25/2024

-For this review, I tested these pickups using a home-built Telecaster with a Warmoth alder body with F-holes & Maple / Pau ferro neck.
-I played the same exact 30-second riff in a number of contexts: Straight into a clean amp, through a Vemuram Jan Ray with very light gain and a Wampler Moxie in high-gain mode.
-The amplifier I played through is a MusicMan RD-50, through a Universal Audio OX.
+In this review, we’re going to take a look at the House of Tone WideOnes, which are wide-range humbucking pickups built in the United Kingdom.
+I tested these pickups using a home-built Telecaster with a Warmoth alder body with F-holes & a maple Pau Ferro neck.
+I played the same exact 30-second riff in a number of contexts: straight into a clean amp, through a Vemuram Jan Ray with very light gain, and with a Wampler Moxie in high-gain mode.
+The amplifier I played through is a MusicMan RD-50 through a Universal Audio OX.

 Unboxing